cpldcpu/LLM_HDL_Design/VerySimple16bitmcu.md

 3. Finally, write basic code examples.
 4. Verification

 I am using [phind](http://phind.com), which supposedly uses GPT4 as one underlying model.
 Also, Github Copilot is helping to write this document.
+Generally, instead of a dialogue mode I usually edited the prompt and started a new session to allow for consistency in the context.
+In most cases I had teh regenerate the response several times and picked the most suitable output.

 ## Step1: